graememckinley/Pathfinding/README.md

 | zombie ruins| 1 | 3 | 5 |

 Mountains are considered highly dangerous terrain and are not deemed "walkable".

+### Run & Simulation

+Run the `Main.java` file to bring up the GUI.
+In order to generate a path according to the options listed in the Command Panel, first select one of the four map options.
+Following this, any of the different traversals can be selected.
+No additional action is needed to generate a different traversal, simply click on the appropriate button.
+In order to simulate the path and visualize the course, press the simulation button from the Control Menu after generating a path successfully.

 ## Highlights